phuctm97/ntast/README.md

 ### What this specification doesn't do

-ntast focuses on content.
-Notion-application data structures like workspaces, users, permissions, settings, etc, aren't defined by ntast.
-Ecosystem plugins can process and extend functionalities based on these data, though.
+ntast focuses on only content.
+Notion-application data structures like workspaces, users, permissions, settings, etc, aren't handled by ntast.
+Ecosystem plugins can process and extend functionalities using these data from Notion API.

 ## Nodes